Sapam Kunjakeswor Singh

 Sapam Kunjakeswor Singh, also known as Sapam Keba, (born 1 January 1959) is a politician from the Indian state of Manipur.
 He is the incumbent MLA representing Patsoi Assembly Constituency in the 12th Manipur Legislative Assembly.
-He represented the Patsoi assembly constituency during 2007–2012 in the 9th Manipur Legislative Assembly.
+He also represented the Patsoi assembly constituency during 2007–2012 in the 9th Manipur Legislative Assembly.

 In 2007, he won his maiden election as an Independent candidate by defeating the former Deputy Chief Minister and also the former Speaker L. Chandramani Singh by a margin of 1644 votes.
 He lost the 2012 election as an All India Trinamool Congress candidate.
 In 2017, he joined the North East India Development Party (NEIDP).
-He lost the 2017 election by a slimmest of margin of only 114 votes against a sitting Indian National Congress Minister.In the 2022 state Assembly election, as a BJP candidate he defeated the former INC Minister AK.
-Mirabai Devi.On 15 June 2022, Sapam Keba was appointed the Chairman of MANITRON (Manipur Electronics Development Corporation Limited).
+He lost the 2017 election by a slim margin of only 114 votes against a sitting Indian National Congress Minister.
+In the 2022 state Assembly election, as a BJP candidate he defeated the former INC Minister AK.
+Mirabai Devi.
+On 15 June 2022, Sapam Keba was appointed the Chairman of MEDCO (Manipur Electronics Development Corporation Limited).

+Early life and education

+Sapam Keba was born in Imphal, Manipur.
+A Bachelor of Science graduate from DM college of Science, Manipur.
+Earlier in his career, he worked as a Demonstrator in the Department of Chemistry in Oriental College, Imphal.

 Political career

 In the early 2000s, Sapam Keba and his team founded a political organisation called "Progressive Committee Patsoi Kendra".
 The goal of this organisation was to help augment the overall development of Patsoi assembly constituency.
-In the 2002 assembly election, this very organisation backed the CPI candidate Moirangthem Nabadwip Singh and eventually Moirangthem Nabadwip Singh won the Patsoi seat.